 It’s important to note that all falafels are not the same, despite the origins of the falafel having a very specific recipe.
 There are some that are healthy and there are also some that aren’t, and that depends on how it’s made and cooked.
 For instance, if falafels are cooked in a high-fat oil, then it’s not the healthiest falafel you’ll be able to find.

 How to Eat Falafels Las Vegas Style

-Falafels can be eaten as a snack, but it can also go well with pita breads and can be a substitute for burger patties.
+Falafels can be eaten as a snack, but they can also go well with pita bread and can be a substitute for burger patties.
 Falafels can also be mixed with salad and can be an additional ingredient for main courses.

-Moreover, falafels are already flavorful by itself, but you can improve the taste by adding hummus, yogurt, or tahini sauce, or by adding other ingredients into the falafel mixture.
+Moreover, falafels are already flavorful by themselves, but you can improve the taste by adding hummus, yogurt, or tahini sauce, or by adding other ingredients into the falafel mixture.